Foreign tax credit

-- An international company should not be set up within a Free Industrial Zone.
+- An international company should not be set up within a FIZ.

-- Distribution of dividends and incurring CIT taxable expenses by international Company is subject to CIT taxation at 5%.
+- Distribution of dividends and incurred CITable expenses by an international company are subject to CIT at 5%.

 - Dividend distribution by an international company is exempt from WHT.

-The rules for granting the status of international company and a list of permitted activities is not determined yet .
+The ordinance of the government determines the rules for granting the status of an international company and provides the list of permitted activities that, inter alia, includes:

 - Software development.